 June was admitted to the hospital and put on a “starvation diet.”
 Dr. Trill watched her baby cry, unable to feed her because she was told her breast milk was killing her baby.
 Doctors determined June had severe infant food allergies, and recommended a hypoallergenic formula since food allergens passed through Dr. Trill’s diet.

 Experts typically perform allergy testing for infants 6 months or older, so that wasn’t an option for another 5 months.
-Since Dr. Trill desperately wanted to breastfeed, doctors told her to remove the top 8 food allergies, plus oats and corn.
+Since Dr. Trill desperately wanted to breastfeed, doctors told her to remove several allergens from her diet.

 EDUCATE • INSPIRE • EMPOWER